thijsfranck/courageous-comets/docs/contributor-guide/development-environment.md

     sudo apt-get install -y sops gnupg
     ```

+=== "Development Container"

+    If you are using the development container, the tools are already installed! 🎉

 #### Install Keys

 Next, you will need to import the required keys.
 Copy the files with the keys into your workspace and import them